Phantonia/Krypton/Specification/4_Datatypes.md

-# 5 Datatypes
+# 4 Datatypes

 Datatypes are used to guarantee the correctness of the program.
 Every function and every operation is defined with its types.
-Violations of type safety cause one of the compile time errors 5xy for any digits x and y.
+Violations of type safety cause one of the compile time errors 500 <= x < 600.

-## 5.1 Datatypes of literals
+## 4.1 Datatypes of literals

 Every kind of literal has a built-in datatype associated with it.
-For a list of built-in datatypes, see <u>5.4 Built-in datatypes</u>.

 | Kind of literal   | Datatype   | Example         |
 | ----------------- | ---------- | --------------- |